chirag1210/AiAgents/README.md

 # Best Propmt to learn
-ROLE
-- i am senior java architect with 12 years experience
+ROLE: i am senior java architect with 12 years experience

-TASK
-- explain kafka to me like a pro architect
+TASK: explain kafka to me like a pro architect

-CONTEXT
-- keep it architectural sound with all important terminologies explained properly
+CONTEXT: keep it architectural sound with all important terminologies explained properly

-CONSTRAINTS
-- keep it short technical and not boring not paragraph styled
+CONSTRAINTS: keep it short technical and not boring not paragraph styled

-FORMAT
-- make it more bullets and heading styles with tables and intresting
+FORMAT: make it more bullets and heading styles with tables and intresting

 # A professional Al prompt contains: